Navigation auf uzh.ch

 uzh-wcms-publications.subpageListDialog.labelUnterseiten

 We also explore the relevance of our biological insights for natural language processing (NLP).
 We want to explore possible parallels between human language and birdsong and test the relevance of evolutionary vocal learning mechanisms for the processing of human language.
 We direct our NLP outreach efforts to helping researchers in assimilating the scientific literature and in generating scientific arguments.
+We deploy our NLP tools in user-friendly web application for assisted scientific writing, see https://endoc.ethz.ch.

 Our research